uschpc/reframe-tests/USAGE.md

 - pathfinder.py > for the Pathfinder cluster
 - laguna.py > for the Laguna cluster

-The test files are stored in `tests`, and test dependency files are stored in `tests/src`.
+The test files are stored in `tests`, and some test dependency resources are stored in `tests/src`.
+Other test dependency resources not suitable for a Git repo, like data files or container images, are stored in `/apps/reframe/resources`.

-Note that the ReFrame commands demonstrated below are run from within the `reframe-tests` repo directory.
+Utility scripts for installing and using ReFrame are stored in `scripts`.

+In addition, log files will be stored in `logs`, but this directory is ignored by Git (included in `.gitignore`).

 ## Listing and validating tests